RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 > This is an early draft of the GSoC 2025 project ideas list for Rocket.Chat,  the projects are expected to go through constant rapid changes during the application period - as mentors and potential contributors discuss and evolve the project descriptions.
 >

+### 💡Server Setup Agent

+👥 **Mentor(s):** Aditya Singh

+💬 **Description:**

+As an administrator setting up a production Rocket.Chat server, one is typically required to create user accounts, create and assign roles, create default channels, possibly starting threads, starting discussions and populating with initial messages.

+These sort of tedious tasks are also often required in the testing and quality assurrance  of Rocket.Chat or Rocket.Chat related apps/projects.
+Furthermore, they are also required in many demo and training situations.

+This project is a Setup Agent App that  automates all of the above based on either a series of slash commands or by loading an automated script.

+The script should conform to an easy to learn, intuitive and simple DSL (Domain Specific Langauge) of the contributor's design.

+The language needs to incorporate basic variables, and be able to handle simple counted loops.
+Conditionals and conditional loops are nice to have.

+The agent should be tested to handle very large scripts that may involve the creation of thousands of objects and messages.

+💪 **Desired Skills:**

+- Interest in DSL and AST (Domain Specific Language and Abstract Syntax Trees)
+- Rocket.Chat Apps development (Typescript)
+- Familiarity with Rocket.Chat's REST APIs

+🎯 **Goals/Deliverables:**

+A Rocket.Chat App "agent" that can help setup servers (or for QA or demo or training) by executing an automated script.

+⏳ **Project Duration:** 90 hours (Small)

+📈 **Difficulty:** Intermediate

+---

 ### 💡 Project Management Integration via Asana